Monday, October 28, 2024

 On our return drive, we stopped for lunch at the Onomea Country Market (about ten minutes from the garden).
 The market has a gift store, fresh fruits and and food prepared by Piilani Kitchen.
 Note the smoothies and paninis here are especially delicious.
 The market is located on Old Mamalahoa Highway, in Pepeekeo.

 If you enjoy shortbread cookies, the drive from the Westin to the garden goes through Paauilo, home of Donna's Cookies.
-We stopped at the bakery on our morning drive and purchased 2.5 gallons of cookies to bring back home.
+We stopped at the bakery on our morning drive and purchased 2.5 gallons of cookies (for family) to bring back home.
 These cookies easily crumble, so we placed them in our carry-on luggage during our flight back to California.
 The bakery is closed on weekends and is open until 2pm on weekdays.

 On the return drive from the garden, we stopped at Tex Drive-in, in Honokaa, for malasadas and coffee.